favmacc/212318E_FavianMak/README.md

 > `ConversionSGDtoDiffCurrency` `ConversionDiffCurrencytoSGD` and `CurrencytoCurrency` are functions which use `StoreHistory`
 >

-`ConversionSGDtoDiffCurrency` This function is used to convert SGD to a currency of the user's choice
+`ConversionSGDtoDiffCurrency` This function is used to convert SGD to a currency of the user's choice and will return an error if a non integer/float is typed in

-`ConversionDiffCurrencytoSGD` This function is used to convert the currency of the user's choice to SGD
+`ConversionDiffCurrencytoSGD` This function is used to convert the currency of the user's choice to SGD and will return an error if a non integer/float is typed in

 `CurrencytoCurrency` This function is used to convert two currencies of the user's choice from one to another
 > Example: Baht to Yen
 >

-`CheckRate` This function is used to allow the user to check the rate of a specific currency of their choice
+`CheckRate` This function is used to allow the user to check the rate of a specific currency of their choice and will return an error if user entered an invalid currency

-`CheckHistory` This function is used to allow the user to see the history of their conversions
+`CheckHistory` This function is used to allow the user to see the history of their conversions and will return an error if array containing conversion history is empty